zhangJunRedcore/deep-etcdviewer/README.md

   -timeout int
         ETCD client connect timeout
 ```
-* Open your browser and enter the address: http://127.0.0.1:8080/etcdkeeper
+* Open your browser and enter the address: http://127.0.0.1:8080/etcdviewer
 * Click on the version of the title to select the version of ETCD.
 The default is V3.
 Reopening will remember your choice.
 * Right click on the tree node to add or delete.
 * Get data based on etcd user permissions.
   - Just display the list according to the configured permissions, and there will be time to add the configuration permission features.
-  - Each time you restart etcdkeeper, you need to enter the root username and password for each etcd server address.
+  - Each time you restart etcdviewer, you need to enter the root username and password for each etcd server address.
   - [enable etcdv3 authentication](https://github.com/etcd-io/etcd/blob/master/Documentation/op-guide/authentication.md)
   - [enable etcdv2 authentication](https://github.com/etcd-io/etcd/blob/master/Documentation/v2/authentication.md)
 * Display the status information of etcd, version, data size.